 Universities feel under pressure because they get funding according to the number of publications.
 This is not of your concern.
 You doing a PhD for learning and acquiring skills.
 PhD is a training not a factory of publications.

 Finally, but not less important, don’t allow the environment around you to let you down.
 Many students complain about a poor supportive environment or are frustrated because labmates don’t follow protocols.
 I have been through this too.
 My old supervisor even told me that probably a PhD wasn’t the way forward for me.
 None of my old coworkers spoke to me in the lab.
 I understand this is not nice but

 don’t allow other people to define your happiness.

 Happiness is inside yourself, it comes from you and whatever other people say or do, please remember that IT’S THEIR OPINION.

 From now on, I would encourage buying a new diary and make your own gratitude book.
 Write at least 3 good things you made on that day and read it through anytime the negative thinking kicks off.

 Anxiety leads to sleep disorder and muscle tensions, try to relax by doing meditation or yoga.
-This is an introduction to meditation and yoga.

 For further reading check this article on the Nature blog.